Azure/Spark-Operationalization-On-Azure/README.md

 ### Deploying the Batch web service on a DSVM

 Look for the food_inspections.ipynb in the AzureML folder[provide folder name].
-You can also find this sample file in the git repo.To run the Batch scenario, open the food_inspections.ipynb notebook and follow the provided instructions to train and save your model and create a Batch web service that makes predictions using the model.
+You can also find this sample file in the git repo.

+To run the Batch scenario, open the food_inspections.ipynb notebook and follow the provided instructions to train and save your model and create a Batch web service that makes predictions on a given set of data using the model.

 ### Deploying the Batch web service on an HDInsight Cluster

-By this step you will have a provisioned an HDInsight Cluster for your web service deployment and your CLI environment should already be set to cluster mode with the environment settings pointing at your HDInsight cluster.
+By this step you will have a provisioned an HDInsight Cluster for your web service deployment.

 Follow the below instructions to deploy your batch web service.
 Click on the link https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fazuremlbatchtest.blob.core.windows.net%2Ftemplates%2FinstallTemplate.json and provide the Resource Group and name of the HDInsight Cluster.
 Click purchase.
 This template installs amlBatch app on your HDInsight Cluster.
 Leave the node size and count fields as is.